tredontho/purescript-book/text/chapter3.md

 AddressBook
 ```

-Note though that the parentheses here are unnecessary - the following is equivalent:
+Note though, that the parentheses here are unnecessary – the following is equivalent:

 ```text
 > :type insertEntry entry emptyBook
 AddressBook
 ```

-This is because function application associates to the left, and this explains why we can just specify function arguments one after the other, separated by whitespace.
+This is because function application associates to the left, which explains why we can specify function arguments one after the other, separated by whitespace.

 The `->` operator in function types is a _type constructor_ for functions.
-It takes two type arguments, the function's argument type and the return type.
-The left and right operands respectively.
+It takes two type arguments: the function's argument type and the return type – the left and right operands, respectively.

 Note that in the rest of the book, I will talk about things like "functions of two arguments".
 However, it is to be understood that this means a curried function, taking a first argument and returning a function that takes the second.